Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Troubleshooting.md

 ## Processor is missing

-Confirm that your deployed frontend includes Processor, then check the user's access.
-A build without Processor cannot be fixed by changing a runtime environment variable.
+Ask your administrator to check the installation and your account permissions.
 See [Setup and access](./Setup-and-Access.md).

-If an old link sends you elsewhere, Policies has moved into Pipelines and administration has moved into Settings.
-The documentation browser is now `/docs`.

 ## A folder source will not save